Addigy and Apache’s Log4J2 CVE-2021-44228 Status

 Additionally, Addigy leverages CloudFlare, which has released a new WAF rule to attempt to block Log4j exploit requests.

-Our team is now working with our upstream vendors to confirm any usage with any third-party tools that may be impacted and will provide further updates on this page throughout the week.
+Our team has confirmed with our upstream vendors that all usage with any third-party tools leveraging Log4j has been remediated and will provide further updates on this page throughout the week.

 Thank you for your continued partnership,

 Addigy Security Team